sisinflab/lodreclib/README.md

 References
 ------------
-If you publish research that uses lodreclib, please cite as
+If you publish research that uses lodreclib, please cite it as
 ~~~
 @Article{DOTD16,
   author = {Tommaso {Di Noia} and Vito Claudio Ostuni and Paolo Tomeo and Eugenio {Di Sciascio}},